It's Easy to Enrol

 Employers generally seek potential employees who already have substantial existing knowledge and skills - as it requires time and a large financial commitment to train new employees.
 If you already have these skills it will increase your competitive position in the job market.

-If you are seeking to work in these industries, we often find people who a certificate like this, together with an Open Water Divers Licence and Boat Licence improve their chances of employment.
+If you are seeking to work in these industries, we often find people who a certificate like this, together with an Open Water Divers License and Boat License improve their chances of employment.
 This course provides with knowledge and practical skills to people working or wishing to work in marine biology, marine environmental management and those wishing to understand more about this fascinating subject.
 This is a foundation entry level course to develop skills that would be valued for working in the field of marine research and management .

 Modules

-Core ModulesThese modules provide foundation knowledge for the Qualification -Certificate in Marine Studies.
+Core ModulesThese modules provide foundation knowledge for the Qualification - Certificate in Marine Studies.

 Marine Biology I BEN103